tarikdemiroren/Reliable-UDP-Connection/README.md

 ## 📡 Running the Receiver and Sender

 ### Start the Receiver and then the Sender
-Run the receiver using the following format:
+Run the receiver and sender using the following format:

 ```sh
 python3 receiver.py <IP> <Port> <packet_loss_probability> <max_packet_delay>